• Latest

 Insulin plants can now be found in many tropical and subtropical regions worldwide.

 Insulin plants are typically around 1-2 meters tall and have large, green leaves.
-The plants produce small, yellow flowers and a fruit that looks like a small, yellow-orange berry.
+The plants produce yellow flowers and a fruit that looks like a small, yellow-orange berry.

 What’s interesting about insulin plants is that they contain insulin.